Dropout Strikes Back: Improved Uncertainty Estimation via Diversity Sampling: Classification Experiments

-Uncertainty estimation (UE) recently become a very active area of research in deep learning.
+Uncertainty estimation (UE) recently became a very active area of research in deep learning.
 Neural networks usually are treated as black boxes, and in general, they are prone to overconfidence~\cite{guo2017,gal2016}.
 Uncertainty estimation methods aim to help overcome this drawback by identifying potentially erroneous predictions.
 This can be especially important for error-critical applications like medical diagnostics~\cite{begoli2019need} or autonomous car driving~\cite{feng2018towards}.
 Another important application for uncertainty estimation is active learning~\cite{Settles2012}.
-In active learning, we have a relatively small training set and a large unlabeled pool set.
-Labeling samples from the pool is supposed to be expensive, for example, manual labeling of images or accurate calculation of molecular energies with quantum mechanical models.
-Thus, it becomes critical to sample points in a way to obtain the most substantial improvement in model quality.
 The majority of sampling criteria in active learning are based on estimates of uncertainty, which makes it important to obtain high-quality uncertainty estimates.

 There are several main approaches for uncertainty estimation for deep neural networks.
 Bayesian neural networks (BNN) and variational inference in particular represent a natural way for uncertainty estimation due to availability of well-defined posteriors, but they can be prohibitively slow for large-scale applications.
 The usage of dropout at the inference stage was shown to be good and efficient approximation to BNNs~\cite{Gal2015,gal2016}.
 The ensembles of independently trained models~\cite{lakshminarayanan2017simple} have state-of-the-art performance in many tasks requiring uncertainty estimation~\cite{snoek2019can}.
 Recently, forcing models in ensembles to be more diverse was shown to improve results even further~\cite{jain2019maximizing}.
 The drawback of ensembles is that we need to train and use multiple models that require additional resources, i.e. more memory to store models and more computing power for training.